-Central Park is huge, at 843 acres it’s one of the largest urban parks in the world and the largest in Manhattan.
+Central Park is huge, at 843 acres it’s one of the largest urban parks in the United States and the largest in Manhattan.

 The park is designated as a National Historic Landmark by the U.S. Department of Interior and is on the UNESCO World Heritage List.
 Central Park is one of the most famous sightseeing spots in Manhattan attracting over 40 million visitors a year.

 The Park is entirely landscaped with no natural old growth locations.
 It is home to over 25,000 trees including the largest collection of American Elms in the North Eastern U.S. Central Park is home to over 235 species of birds and 4 species of mammals including Eastern Gray squirrels, raccoons and chipmunks.